6 SMS use cases for driving more sales, with 11 examples to inspire your next send

 2. Coax abandoners back to their shopping sessions

-Unless the subscriber has consented to receive only email or only SMS, most of Dana Rebecca Designs’ flows are hybrid, Peterson says.
+Unless the subscriber has consented to receive only email or only SMS, most of the flows at ethical jewelry brand Dana Rebecca Designs are hybrid, says Blair Peterson, VP of strategy.
 “If they’re an SMS subscriber, the first touchpoint is coming to SMS vs. email, and that’s where we’ve seen a greater return,” she explains.

 We see a higher conversion rate from being able to send the reminder directly to the customer’s fingertips.